 Some medicines can cause unwanted or dangerous effects when used with atazanavir.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Your doctor may need to change your treatment plan if you use:

 kidney disease (or if you are on dialysis);

 Atazanavir oral powder may contain phenylalanine.
-Talk to your doctor before using this form of atazanavir if you have phenylketonuria (PKU).
+Tell your doctor if you have phenylketonuria (PKU).

 HIV can be passed to your baby if you are not properly treated during pregnancy.
 Take all of your HIV medicines as directed to control your infection.
 Your dose needs may be different during pregnancy and for a short time after childbirth.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of atazanavir on the baby.
+If you are pregnant, your name may be listed on a registry to track the effects of atazanavir on the baby.

 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.